-The New York Times calls his music "vivid, turbulent, and rich-textured" and All Music hails his album Scatter My Ashes as "the next developments in the sphere (of) minimalism".
+Gramophone calls his compositions "harmonically ravishing," The New York Times describes his music as "vivid, turbulent, and rich-textured," and All Music hails his album of song cycles as “state of the art”.
 His music is notable for his integration of a variety of influences, including the Western classical tradition, Afro-Cuban music, free jazz, and several non-Western folk traditions.
 His music uses an array of musical devices from medieval isorhtyhm and hocket to the Afro-Cuban clavé and montuño.

-His orchestral and chamber music has been widely performed in the U.S., Europe, China and Japan, and his music has been played and recorded by soloists such as Joan Jeanrenaud, formerly of the Kronos Quartet, Joseph Gramley of the Silk Road Ensemble, Greg and Pat Zuber of the Met Opera Orchestra and soprano Mellissa Hughes.
+His music has been widely performed in the U.S., Europe, China and Japan including the Aspen Festival Chamber Orchestra, Memphis Symphony Orchestra, San Jose Chamber Orchestra, Netherlands Radio Chamber Orchestra and Carnegie Hall.
+Recordings of his compositions have been made by acclaimed soloists Joan Jeanrenaud (formerly of the Kronos Quartet), Joseph Gramley (Silk Road Ensemble), Greg and Patricia Zuber (Met Opera Orchestra), and soprano Mellissa Hughes.